latest planet(s) updated or added: 23 September 2024

 On our planet, people talked, and talked and talked, and talked a lot.
 They said very little – if anything.

 The trouble with a lot of words and no content is that nothing gets said.
-If nothing gets said.
-Nothing gets done.
-And worse most things are assumed.
+If nothing gets said, nothing gets done – and worse most things are assumed.

 We made a bargain.
 You get to screw the planet.
 We get a network of independent Freetowns.
 You get to wage war.
 We will build a rail network to connect our towns.